 In fact, according to the FSI (Foreign Service Institute) of the US government, an English speaker would need about 575 hours or 23 weeks of practice to become fluent in Norwegian.
 That makes Norwegian even easier to learn than popular languages such as Spanish, French or Italian.

 Here’s a glimpse of how basic Norwegian sounds:

 Did you recognize the sound of any of the words?

 Now, let’s discuss the real reason why you’re here: how to learn Norwegian fast.

 The answer is simple: learn Norwegian with Mondly.

 Say goodbye to dry memorization techniques and notebook pages full of verb conjugations that lack context.
 Mondly replaces tutors, dictionaries and textbooks.
 The award-winning app uses a fast and highly efficient learning method that will almost literally glue the Norwegian language into your brain.

 It can be really tricky to master the real Norwegian pronunciation if you don’t actively live in Norway.
-But with Mondly you will learn Norwegian naturally with:
+But with Mondly, you will learn Norwegian naturally with the following:

 - practical topics;